ediblesites/edible-trustpilot-fetcher/README.md

 ### Adding a Business

 1. Navigate to **Trustpilot Businesses > Add Business**
-2. Enter a business name (will be updated with actual name from Trustpilot)
 3. Enter the Trustpilot review URL (e.g., `https://www.trustpilot.com/review/example.com`)
 4. Click "Add Business & Start Scraping"